 An Introduction to Freedom Camping in Aotearoa

 Some freedom camping sites will charge you a small fee for specific amenities, and others (the vast majority) are free.
+Facilities range from next-to-nothing, to spaces with full bathrooms.

 Freedom camping is when you camp on public land that isn’t a recognised camping ground or holiday park.The New Zealand Government